trifwnas/Tinnitaid/README.md

 ## Future steps:

+- Save Frequency and Volume preference on browser

+-- Use the above settings when same user

 - Register/Login with Facebook, Twitter and Google

--- Save Frequency and Volume preference
+-- Save Frequency and Volume preference on account

 -- Use the above settings when Login
 - Memberships